 Besides these, you can add third-party plugins into the platform to enhance your experience, and not just that, A global research company named Gartner announced Magento as a leader in Digital Commerce.

-1. Solid Page Builder: You can use free themes, add custom pages, use drag and drop tools and nurture the preview options.
-It has almost every pointer that your business needs.
+1. Solid Page Builder: You can use free themes, add custom pages, use drag, and drop tools, and nurture the preview options.
+It has almost every point that your business needs.
 Some people call Magento the robust eCommerce platform just because of this feature.

 - Store Management: The Magento store gives you full authority to control your inventory, sections, order procedure, payment methods, and everything else.
 For additional assistance, you will receive documentation support.
 Also, they release small patches to level up their store performance.

 3. Multi-Channel Selling: The Magento online store is not just about selling your product from a single website.
 This feature offers you to sell your products from any website you want.
 You can sell through Amazon, eBay, or any local e-commerce website, Magento gives you the privilege to do it all.

 - Powerful Security: Magento will never put your business or you at risk.
 They will take all the measures to protect the information of your customers.
 They use PCI security standards that have dedicated security patches, another reason why the Magento community is loyal to its services.

 5. Full Enhanced Performance: With the assistance of the adobe experience cloud, Magento is keen on providing consistently optimized performance.